-The verification visit will be conducted within 45 business days of the receipt of the Attestation of Readiness.
+The verification visit will take place within 45 business days of the Advanced APPLE submissions review and acceptance.
 Advanced APPLE is NOT a guarantee that a center will be granted accreditation.
 The same standards apply to Advanced APPLE, and accreditation is awarded based on the review of the center’s portfolio and verification visit.
 Each center must determine if the accelerated program or the traditional APPLE track is appropriate.

 Please feel free to contact us if you have any questions regarding the traditional or Advanced APPLE accreditation process.